-Managing all of your credit accounts will show you are in control of your financial situation.
+Managing all your credit accounts will show you’re in control of your financial situation.
 To ‘tidy up’ your credit score, making payments to clear any unpaid defaults can look favourable to lenders.
-Starting to make payments will also prevent any further action which can include your account being referred to debt collection agencies, reconnection services or even court action which could result in a County Court Judgment (CCJ).
+Starting to make payments will also prevent any further action which can include your account being referred to debt collection agencies, reconnection services or court action.

 How will you update my credit file when I make repayments?

 If your account is being reported at the Credit Reference Agencies, we’ll update them with details of all payments that you make.
 If you pay your account in full, any default will show as ‘satisfied’.
 If we agree to accept a discounted amount as settlement, any default will show as ‘partially satisfied’.
 Updates are communicated to the Credit Reference Agencies at the end of each month and will be applied to your credit file within the first 2 weeks of the month following repayment.